cocos/cocos-docs/en/getting-started/first-game/index.md

     It can be noticed that the engine automatically creates a Canvas node in the **Hierarchy** panel, a Player button node, and a Label node.
 That is because any node that contains a UI component only be seen when it is under the `Canvas` node, so the editor will create a Canvas in case there is none.

-    Change the **String** property of the `cc.Label` component in the Label Node from Button to Play.
+    Change the **String** property of the `cc.Label` component in the Label Node from "Button" to "Play".

-    > You may notice that the version of Cocos Creator you are using automatically adds a new Camera node when creating a UI node
+    > You may notice that Cocos Creator automatically adds a new Camera node under the "Canvas" when you create a UI node.
-    > This node is a new feature in Cocos Creator.
+    > This is a new feature in Cocos Creator.
 The new Camera will be in charge of the UI/2D parts, therefore the engine's render pipeline can process the UI/2D content more efficiently.

-2. Create an empty node named StartMenu under the Canvas node, and drag the PlayerButton under it.
+2. Create an empty node named StartMenu under the Canvas node, and drag the PlayButton under it.
 We can switch to a 2D editing view for editing UI by clicking the 2D/3D button on the scene's toolbar.
 For more details on scene editing,  please refer to [Scene Panel](../../editor/scene/index.md)。

     ![2d-view](./images/2d-view.png)

-3. Create a new Sprite node named `BG` under the `StartMenu` as a background image, and drag it above on the PlayButton.
+3. Create a new Sprite node named `BG` under the `StartMenu` as a background image, and drag it on the PlayButton.

     ![create bg sprite](./images/create-bg-sprite.gif)

-    Then set the `ContentSize` property of `cc.UITransform` component to (200, 200) on the **Inspector** panel, and drag the `internal/default_ui/default_sprite_splash` asset to its **SpriteFrame** property.
+    Then set the `ContentSize` property of `cc.UITransform` component to (200, 200) in the **Inspector** panel, and drag the `internal/default_ui/default_sprite_splash` asset to its **SpriteFrame** property.

     ![change spriteFrame](./images/change-spriteFrame.png)